kramphub/kiya/README.md

 Kiya is a tool to access secrets stored in a Google Bucket and encrypted by Google Key Management Service (KMS).

+### Introduction
+Developing and deploying applications to execution environments (dev,staging,production) requires all kinds of secrets.
+Both continuous development enviroment and production environment require credentials to access other resources.
+Examples are passwords, service accounts, TLS certificates, API tokens and Encryption Keys.
+These secrets should be managed with great care.
+This means secrets must be stored encrypted on reliable shared storages and its access must controlled by AAA (authentication,authorisation and auditing).

+**Kiya** is a simple tool that mediates between stored encrypted secrets in a bucket and a managed encyrption key in a keyring.
+It requires an authenticated Google account and persmissions for that account to read secrets and perform en(de-)cryption.

+#### Labeled secrets
 A secret must have a label and a plain text representation of its value.
 A label is typically composed of a domain or site or application (the parent key) and a secret key, e.g. google.gmail/info@mars.planets.
 A label must have at least one parent key (lowercase with or without dots).